 6. The Mirror of the Dark Night of the Soul.

 The mirror of illusion and life on earth is brutal often enough.
-We come to earth to forget our origins, remember our spiritual home and come to the realization that we were never, ever, for one microsecond abandoned.
+On top of that an abandonment imprint occurs when we sever our divine connection to experience earth.
+The resulting existential agony is called the Dark Night of the Soul.
+It feels like the divine left us, but we choose to incarnate to forget our origins, remember our spiritual home and eventually realize that we were never, ever, for one microsecond abandoned.
 We are also here to love and use our hearts, mind, and body to find the source of the deepest truths about our true nature.
 I would describe what we are doing as playing a game of hide-and-seek with divinity and our soul.
 Everyone goes through the Seven Mirrors of Relationship so we can see our reflection along the way.
-By merging our body, heart and soul on earth we can bath in the sea of pure love everyday ourselves.
+By merging our body, heart and soul on earth we can bathe in the sea of pure love everyday ourselves.
 When we truly accept our destiny by listening to the Dark Knight’s wakeup calls and healing our abandonment imprint, we will experience our own divinity.
 When we become immune to illusion, we won’t attract the Mirror of the Dark Night of the Soul.

 This is the subtlest and perhaps the most difficult mirror to master.
 The Mirror of Divine Order states that whatever we experience in life…both the good and bad is perfect.
 The challenge within this mirror also requires us to ignore the limits and expectations of others.
 When we view an outcome as a success or failure, we’ve applied an external yardstick.
 The only point of reference within this seventh mirror needs to come from self.
 Compassion has three components.
 Thought without attachment to outcome, feeling without distortion and emotion without charge.
 Denial blocks feeling.
 Feeling opens the door to compassion.
 Recognizing there is Divine Order while others or we suffer develops mastery.
 Humanity learns through pleasure and pain.
 On the other side of the veil there is no difference or judgment as which path is used to embody one’s divinity on earth.